hydra-synth/hydra/README.md

 synth.triggerAttackRelease("C4", "8n");
 ```
 ## Running locally
 To run locally, you must have nodejs, yarn and npm installed.
-Install node and npm from: https://nodejs.org/en/.
+Install node and npm from: https://nodejs.org/en/ (nodejs >= 14.0.0 required).
 Once you have node and npm installed, you can install yarn globally by running the following from the command line:
 ```
 npm install --global yarn
 ```